mahmoud-malek/RSA-Factoring-Challenge/README.md

 # RSA Factoring Challenge

 This repository contains two scripts for the RSA Factoring Challenge.
 The challenge involves factorizing numbers as quickly as possible, with a particular focus on RSA numbers.
-The project was created by Julien Barbier and is designed to run on Standard Ubuntu 20.04 LTS.

 ## Table of Contents